Stevie Wonder mastered Motown's distinctive fusion of pop and soul and

 Pan Alley chord changes an R&B energy, infected with jazz, reggae, and African

-Born Steveland Morris May 13, 1950 in Saginaw, Michigan.
-Stevie Wonder was placed in an incubator and given too much oxygen, causing permanent sight loss.
 Playing the harmonica at five, he started piano lessons at six and took up the drums at eight.
-Lula Mae Hardaway Wonder's mother was afraid to let the young boy out of house.
+Lula Mae was afraid to let the young boy out of house.
 Thus a brilliant musical career was launched.
 To pass the time of day, Wonder would beat on pot, pans,and any other surface that helped him keep rhythm with the tunes he heard on the radio.
-As he became proficient on various real instruments, he started playing at the local church and soon grew to be something of a neighborhood sensation.
-A child prodigy at an early age, Steveland sang like a seasoned veteran.
-After the family moved to Detroit word spread of the gifted Wonder.
-It would be only a matter of time until someone from Motown caught wind of this talented youngster.
+As he became proficient on various real instruments, he started playing and singing in the choir at the White Stone Baptist Church every Sunday.
+Kim Weston would claim that the church was actually New Corinthian Baptist.
+Stevie soon grew to be something of a neighborhood sensation.

 During the childhood stage of his career, Stevie amazed audiences with his exciting performances and continued hitting the charts with such singles as "Hey Harmonica Man," "Work Out Stevie, Work Out," and "Contract On Love" to name a few.
 In 1964 Wonder dropped the "Little" appellation.
 His late teen years saw continued success with "Uptight (Everything's Alright)," " For Once in My Life," "My Cherie Amour," and "Signed, Sealed, Delivered I'm Yours."
 Throughout this period Stevie worked on improving his skills as a singer, keyboardist, songwriter, and producer.
 In fact, he co-wrote most of his singles from 1967 onward, as well as the Smokey Robinson hit "The Tears of a Clown".